kvegter/query-analyzer-app/README.md

 ## Query Log

-The Query Log Analyzer needs a query.log file.
-You can upload this file to the tool and then the tool will analyze this file.
-After analyzing the file the following message will be shown:
+The Analyzer File function needs a query.log to be uploaded, when apoc is installed then it is possible to analyze the current query.log file on the server. the Analyze Current Log function is available.
+Both functions will analyze the query log file and after that the following message will be shown:

 <img src="qla.png"/>

-In this example the query log file has 26 rows (each query one row) and 6 distinct queries are found.
-These 6 distinct queries are shown in the “Query Analysis” tab where you can find per query the statistics.
+In this example the query log file has 985 rows (each query one row) and 61 distinct queries are found.
+These 61 distinct queries are shown in the “Query Analysis” tab where you can find per query the statistics.

 #### Query Analysis
 In the Query Analysis Tab you will see the distinct queries ordered by Query Count * Avg Time descending.
 Which means that the most expensive query from the log file is placed on top.